microsoft/PowerToys/README.md

 ### Keyboard Manager

  - Visually distinguish between the Numpad and regular period characters in the UI.
- - This utility is now disable by default on new installs, since it requires user configuration to do anything useful.
+ - This utility is now disabled by default on new installations, since it requires user configuration to affect keyboard behavior.
  - Fixed a typo in the Numpad Subtract key in the editor.

 ### Mouse Highlighter